nodiscc/xsrv/docs/installation/server-preparation.md

 - Select `Advanced > Graphical advanced install`.
 - Follow the installation procedure, using the following options:
   - Set the machine's locale/language to English (`en_US.UTF-8`)
-  - IP address/gateway/DNS server: Refer to the [network](#network) section above.
+  - IP address: preferably a static IP address and the correct network mask/gateway, or use automatic configuration/DHCP
+  - DNS server: specify your ISP/hoster's DNS server, a [public DNS service](https://en.wikipedia.org/wiki/Public_recursive_name_server), or your private DNS server ([pfSense](../advanced/pfsense.md) is a good start to boostrap a private DNS server)
-  - Enable `root` account, set a strong password and store it someplace safe like a Keepass database
+  - Enable the `root` account, set a strong password and store it somewhere safe like a Keepass database
   - Do **not** create an additional user account yet
   - Any disk partitioning scheme is OK, here are some generic recommendations:
     - Use LVM if possible.
 This will greatly facilitate disk management if the need arises.